 For your reading pleasure, here are some Thanksgiving side recipes for a southern meal that I have grown up with and love.

 I linked the picture back to my favorite southern cook, Paula Deen.
 She has been removed from the Food Network due to her use of a horrible word used towards black people in the south.
-Although saying the “n-word” should not have been by her (a white southern woman born, raised and living in a deep southern environment) towards black people, we as black people use it everyday towards other black people.
+Although saying the “n-word” should not have been by her (a white southern woman born, raised, and living in a deep southern environment) towards black people, we as black people use it every day towards other black people.
 The sense in it all is ridiculous and the word no longer holds it’s same meaning as it once did when created.
-I can not condemn her for using this word, no more than I can criticise my friend for using it – as long as it’s not referred towards me.
+I can not condemn her for using this word, no more than I can criticize my friend for using it – as long as it’s not referred to me.
 Back to these collard greens.

-Some will make this meal using a pork meat such as ham hocks, salt pork or smoked neck bones.
+Some will make this meal using a lump of pork meat such as ham hocks, salt pork, or smoked neck bones.
 You can also substitute pork for turkey necks or drums.
-For vegetarians, you can remove the meat all together and still create a tasty Thanksgiving side dish.
+For vegetarians, you can remove the meat altogether and still create a tasty Thanksgiving side dish.

 Yum Yum!!
 I can eat stuffing all by itself, and we usually do.
 I never understood adding stuffing inside of the turkey.
 A turkey is difficult as it is being in the oven for hours at a time without drying out, why add to that anxiety?
 I choose to make my stuffing on the side.
 I used to add cranberries along with a diced apple to add sweetness to the savory Thanksgiving flavors.
 Low and behold, my nephew is allergic to cranberries.
 Poor baby!
 So I eliminate the cranberries and continue the diced apples and it’s still delicious.